RxiPland/autoskola-eTesty-API/README.md

 # autoskola-eTesty

 - I'am not owner of used website (https://www.autoskola-testy.cz/)
-- API for getting random questions (with answers and images if needed)
+- API for getting random car driving test questions (with answers and images if needed)

 <br></br>